 5 Simple Ways to Make the Most of Your Trip Abroad

 For me, travel is a natural passion.
 It seems intuitive to want to explore as much of the world as I can.
 In 2012 my travels shifted from that of a “vacation” to true “travelling”.
 I embraced an open mind and immersed myself in different cultures.
-I pushed my limits, gained perspective on life and opened my thought process.
-I am now wiser, more grateful, respectful, confident, easy-going and flexible.
+I pushed my limits, gained perspective on life, and opened my thought process.
+I am now wiser, respectful, confident, easy-going, flexible, and more grateful.
 I gained more than I could have ever hoped for.
 And I’m not done yet.

-But it was only when I transitioned from being a vacation taker to a life-long traveller that I learned how to tap into the kind of life-changing experiences that make travel so worthwhile.
+It was only when I transitioned from being a vacation-taker to a life-long traveller that I learned how to tap into the kind of life-changing experiences that make travel so worthwhile.
 Here are 5 tried-and-true ways to make the most of your trip abroad:

 Say “yes” when an unplanned opportunity arises